This post was updated on October 27, 2020. It was originally published on July 20, 2016.

 Thomas Limoncelli is a Site Reliability Engineer at Stack Overflow, and an insightful voice in DevOps and system administration.
 He’s active on Twitter where he discusses both his DevOps experience and personal life, and runs Everything SysAdmin, a site devoted to the culture surrounding system and network administrators.

-Beth Adele Long is a Senior Software Engineer at New Relic focusing on site reliability, with previous experience at Code Fellows and Planet Argon.
-She frequently speaks about the intersection of cognitive systems and site engineering, both at New Relic events and other DevOps gatherings.
-She also tweets about conferences, contributes to the New Relic Blog, and hosts a personal site with links to previous talks, long-form pieces, and non-coding content.
+Beth Adele Long is a Software Engineer at Jeli, with previous experience at New Relic focusing on site reliability, Code Fellows, and Planet Argon.
+She frequently speaks about the intersection of cognitive systems and site engineering.

-Matt Stratton is a DevOps Advocate, with previous experience as a Customer Architect at Chef Software and as an Infrastructure Architect at Apartments.com.
-He co-hosts the Arrested DevOps podcast with Bridget Kromhout and is a DevOps Days organizer.
+Matt Stratton is a Transformation Specialist at Red Hat, with previous experience as a DevOps Advocate at PagerDuty, a Customer Architect at Chef Software, and as an Infrastructure Architect at Apartments.com.
+He hosts the Arrested DevOps podcast with Bridget Kromhout and the team, and is a DevOps Days organizer.
 He frequently tweets about life and programming.

-Mandi Walls is Technical Community Manager for Chef, and an advocate for a holistic approach to DevOps.
+Mandi Walls is a DevOps Advocate at PagerDuty, and an advocate for a holistic approach to DevOps.
 She specializes in web application operations and large scale web issues, such as DevOps workflows.
 Her Twitter feed is a delightful mixture of tech, wry process observations, and geeky content curation.

-While those who spend time on DevOps Twitter might know him as Botchagalupe, John Willis is the Director of Ecosystem Development at Docker.
-He’s a prolific voice in the DevOps community, with several books, a Medium presence, a podcast, and plenty of original presentations at major conferences listed on his GitHub page.
+While those who spend time on DevOps Twitter might know him as Botchagalupe, John Willis is the Senior Director, Global Transformation Office at Red Hat.
+He’s a prolific voice in the DevOps community, with several books, and plenty of original presentations at major conferences listed on his GitHub page.

-Michael Winslow is Director of Core Applications at Comcast, with previous experience as a Senior Java Developer and Scrum Master at Oracle.
+Michael Winslow is a Senior Director, Software Development and Engineering at Comcast, with previous experience as a Senior Java Developer and Scrum Master at Oracle.
 He has a passion for collaboration and mentorship, which is reflected in his Twitter, where he’s always looking for input and providing great insight.